 Remote work is defined as allowing employees to work at an alternate location all or some of the time.
-Employees perform essentially the same work that they would in the central workplace in accordance with their same performance expectations and other agreed-upon terms.
+Employees perform the same work as they would in the central workplace per their same performance expectations and other agreed-upon terms.
 Remote work arrangements may be established for long-term or short-term periods.

-Managers are in the best position to understand the demands of the work and the capacity of the staff member to succeed in a remote work arrangement.
+Managers are best positioned to understand the work demands and the staff member's capacity to succeed in a remote work arrangement.
 Managers are responsible for managing the work under the remote work agreement.
 Remote work arrangements will generally be based on mutual agreement.
-However, the college may establish remote work as a condition of employment, based on business needs.
+However, the college may establish remote work as a condition of employment based on business needs.
 In such cases, the requirement will be included when the position is advertised and in the offer of employment.
 Due to the nature of some student-facing positions, some positions will not be eligible for remote work.